-As per the Company's Articles of Association, one third of Directors are subject to retirement at each AGM by rotation.
+As per the Company's Articles of Association, one third of Directors are subject to retirement at each annual general meeting of the Company ("AGM") by rotation.
 In addition, any Director who would not otherwise be required to retire shall retire by rotation at the third AGM after his last appointment or reappointment.
-A retiring Director shall be eligible for reelection unless he has indicated that he does not wish to stand for re-election.
+A retiring Director shall be eligible for re-election unless he has indicated that he does not wish to stand for re-election.